openai/evals/README.md

 #### Writing evals

-**Important: Please note that we are currenlty not accepting Evals with custom code, with the exception of modelgraded evals with custom code.**
+**Important: Please note that we are currently not accepting Evals with custom code!** While we ask you to not submit such evals at the moment, you can still submit modelgraded evals with custom modelgraded YAML files.

 - Walk through the process for building an eval: [build-eval.md](docs/build-eval.md)
 - See an example of implementing custom eval logic: [custom-eval.md](docs/custom-eval.md).